Tax/ Assessing Data

 Taxes were due on February 29th.
 Taxes

-Treasurer's office if they remain unpaid as of that date.
+Treasurer's office if they were unpaid as of that date.

 They must be paid at the Livingston County Treasurer's office.